codingPhuc/IRL-learning-value-2/Untitled 8.md

 - [x] Tell your mom about the bill you have to pay

-- [ ] Tell the bank of america to give you a saving account
+- [x] Tell the bank of america to give you a saving account
+	- [ ] waiting for a response
+	- [ ] research about saving account

-- [ ] Noi chi nhung mua kem ba mau
+- [ ] Noi chi nhung mua kem danh rang 3 mau